 The project was founded by three Japan-based ramen fans.
 Abram Plaut is Ramen Beast's driving force (follow him here).
 A San Francisco native based in Tokyo for the past 15 years, he has eaten at over 2,000 ramen shops in Japan, and previously co-produced a weekly ramen column for the Japanese version of Playboy magazine.
 He currently works as a full-time ramen consultant and global partner for MENSHO, a top Tokyo ramen group.
 Co-founder Patrick Brzeski is Asia Bureau Chief for entertainment magazine The Hollywood Reporter — he oversees Ramen Beast's content creation.
 Hiroshi Shimakage is a part-time Japanese ramen chef/full-time Japanese ramen head, with deep connections in the local scene.
-He recently helped launch the first Toronto location of Hototogisu, a highly regarded Tokyo ramen shop.
+He recently helped launch the first Toronto location of Hototogisu, a high-level Tokyo ramen shop.

 All content co-produced by Pendant Co.
 Ltd.